webplatform/docs/dom/TransitionEvent/propertyName/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
-You can alter the value of '''propertyName''' by using it with the [[dom/Element/propertychange|'''onpropertychange''']] event.
+You can alter the value of '''propertyName''' by using it with the [[dom/Element/propertychange|'''onpropertychange''']] event that is available only on IE < 9.
 |Import_Notes====Syntax===
 }}
 {{Related_Specifications_Section